fredemmott/HTCC/README.md

 # EXPERIMENT: Quest Handtracking for DCS World

-This project emulates mouse events in DCS using hand tracking on Oculus headsets.
+This project emulates tablet (mouse) events in DCS using hand tracking on Oculus headsets.

 [OpenComposite] is required, and DCS World must be launched in SteamVR mode.